admiralroflknife/tcl_ac_esphome/README.md

 3. kinda makes the climate button for swing work in HA cards

-not great, but way better if you use farenheit
+not great, but way better if you use farenheit (hence why i just added my modifacations to a seperate file

+I can confirm it works (as does the previous fork) with the Rovsun and Zokorp Mini split models.
+9k and 18k btu.